-moaning Scald protection off Danger Risk of injury due to higher DHW temperature.
-Inform the system user of the risk from the higher outlet temperature at the draw-off points.
-Scald protection on (max.
-DHW temperature 60 °C) Note Even with the scald protection switched on, higher outlet temperatures may occur at the draw-off points in the following cases: While the appliance is being calibrated
+Value Meaning 0 Scald protection off Danger Risk of injury due to higher DHW temperature.
+Inform the system user of the risk from the higher outlet temperature a the draw-off points.
+1 Scald protection on (max.
+DHW tempera- ture 60 °C) Note Even with the scald protection switched or higher outlet temperatures may occur at the draw-off points in the following cases: While the appliance is being calibrated